themaire/ecf_bancash_back_deployment/README.md

 NestJS demo application on a Kubernetes cluster deployed on the cloud is working!
 Well done! 😎
 ![ScreenShot](img/hello_world_nestjs.png)

-Look, my secrets han't no secrets for you. 😙
+Look, my secrets havn't no secrets for you. 😙
 ![Alt text](img/secrets_in_k8s.png)

 Proof of evironment variables works with internal Kubernetes secrets manager.